weewx/weewx/docs/series_tags.md

 From this example, we can see that the data have a 5 minute archive period.

 ## Series with aggregation
 Suppose you would like the maximum temperature for each day of the month.
-This can be specified as
+This is an _aggregation_ (maximum temperature, in this case), over a time period (one day).
+This can be specified with optional parameters `aggregation_type` and `aggregation_interval` to the `series` tag.
+Here's an example:

 ```
 <pre>